How Zakar made $6000 in Payouts as a Funded Trader

 For Zakar, the most important part about his psychology is risk management.
 Next is patience followed by discipline to stop over trading.
 When he first started, he started with the wrong expectations.
 He was very aggressive and wanted to figure out how to make money as fast as possible.
 He was also unafraid to use large lot sizes that were not relative to his account size.

 With the experiences he’s had, he’s been able to become better and more aware of his psychology.
-Zakar is a full-time trader with trading being his main source of income.
+Zakar is a full-time trader with simulated trading being his main source of income.
 However, he still has other streams of income.
 He believes for someone to be a full-time trader, it’s more than likely for them to have other streams of income.

 Finding suitable Prop firms

-Prop firms put you in a position to trade more professionally and it has helped Zakar approach trading a little more seriously and disciplined.
+Prop firms put you in a position to trade more professionally and it has helped Zakar approach simulated trading a little more seriously and disciplined.
 He first found out about prop firms five to six years ago, but the payoffs were not attractive back then.
-He was trading his own account and felt he had an advantage because he had autonomy over his deposits.
+He was simulated trading his own account and felt he had an advantage because he had autonomy over his deposits.

-He, however, always preached to his trading communities to stay in the industry because he knew that as technology and systems continued to advance, there’d be opportunities to make so much more money.
+He, however, always preached to his simulated trading communities to stay in the industry because he knew that as technology and systems continued to advance, there’d be opportunities to make so much more money.
 Fortunately for him, FTMO cracked the code on how to really be a successful prop firm.
 With this came a lot of competition because there was always somebody trying to come up with a special that’s better than theirs which eventually created a beautiful place for the consumers.
 Using The Funded Trader as an example, Zakar says it’s so awesome because they could do a promo code where you start off with 90% payouts which was not how it used to be initially.
 He also talked about the opportunity to pay with a discount code and that he’s really grateful for the prop firms.

 Zakar’s TFT Discord Community involvement